Underrated prog-rockers invent their own unique world

 Not surprising is that these imbibers of mushroom recorded a concept album, called, wait for it, Goolutionites and the Real People.
 Now imagine that one appearing in the Billboard Top 10 for a change.
 OK, silly album title aside, this is one serious LP, full of quality compositions, some well crafted melodies, and above all, superior playing.

 We begin with the brief title track, all wobbly, eco-friendly vocals, before suddenly things leap out of the gate with the Ian Anderson inspired “They’ll Take You Down On the Lot”.
 And no sooner have you passed on the communal joint, than “I Love You All” comes in with its acid-rock guitars and bluesy, progressive rhythms.
-Things take on a more reflective note on “Heaven is Closed”, the band’s own effort at making their epic, if you will, except that Lindsay Bjerre is no Ian Gillan, and Tim Gaze is no Richie Blackmore, so give me “Child of Light” any time of day.
+Things take on a more reflective note on “Heaven is Closed”, the band’s own effort at making their epic, if you will, in a Deep Purple kind of way.

 The heavy riff dominated “A Plague” is more convincing, even if Bjerre’s vocals and lyrics betray at times an all too obvious Jack Bruce/Martin Sharp influence.
 Still, it’s worth hearing just for the guitar work of Gaze alone.
 “Stand in the Sunlight” is nothing more than a pop song in prog-rock clothing.
 Nothing bad, but nothing especially extraordinary either.

-Now listening to a song like “Take a Walk on a Foggy Morn” gives one the impression that hippies always woke up in the morning feeling great; no matter whether it was rain or shine.
-Funny how you didn’t get too many hippies writing tunes with titles such as “Iron Deficiency Blues”, or “Salmonella Sunrise”.
-No, it’s nothing but macro-biotic Utopia for them.
+Now listening to a song like “Take a Walk on a Foggy Morn” gives one the impression that hippies always woke up in the morning feeling great, no matter whether it was rain or shine.
+From personal experience one gets the feeling that that wasn’t necessarily the case.

 It wouldn’t be a true concept album if we didn’t have an extended and thematically long-winded ending.
 “Goolutionites Part I” acts as a sort of coda in the way that “Pigs on the Wing” served as a brilliant bookend to Animals by Pink Floyd.
 However “Goolutionites Part I” just seems to go on and on, dragging the listener down into an almost existential state of ergotism, that is until “Goolutionites Part II” kicks in, with its swinging rhythm section and blues-rock guitar, which is reminiscent of early Allman Brothers Band, particularly the way they effortlessly sway between tempos, one moment jazz, then back to blues again.